tedkirkpatrick/474-14-1/final-assignment.md

 ## Development tips

-**NOTE:** The initial `test/run.py` file has only two tests, `simple` and `testGetGossip`.
-It requires you to use `--test` to specify one of the two.
-We will be adding more tests soon and fixing run.py to let you run the whole sequence.
+<del>**NOTE:** The initial `test/run.py` file has only two tests, `simple` and `testGetGossip`.
+It requires you to use `--test` to specify one
+of the two.
+We will be adding more tests soon and fixing run.py to let you run the whole sequence.</del>

+**UPDATE:** As of 15:45 Saturday April 5, `test/run.py` now runs all the tests in its suite by default.
+You have to request single tests via the `--test NAME` option.

 Tips on testing and debugging this assignment: